yungyuc/nsdhw_19au/term_proposal/t0037799/proposal.md

 So, I only need to implement 2 things which is the frontend and backend of my inference engine.

+Also, I'll provide a python interface for ease of use.

 ### 1. The interpreter for onnx operators
 onnx define a lot of operators for neural network model such as conv and maxpool.
 I need to parse the data, according to the parameters to build the corresponding model and pass it to my backend system.